-We opened eight new stores during our fiscal year ended December 26, 2013, have opened three new stores since March 27, 2014 and currently plan to open approximately five to six additional stores prior to December 25, 2014.
+We opened eight new stores during our fiscal year ended December 26, 2013, have opened one new store since June 26, 2014 and currently plan to open approximately five to six additional stores prior to December 25, 2014.
 In addition to our warehouse-format stores, we operate one separate small 5,500 square foot design center located in New Orleans, Louisiana.
 Our headquarters, which we refer to as our store support center, is approximately 47,500 square feet and is located in Smyrna, Georgia.